We've created the best guide to the SAT Reading section out there.

-Other questions on SAT Reading ask you to define not just WHAT a phrase, line, or series of lines SAYS, but what it DOES, or what effect something like italics or extra quotation marks has on a sentence.
+Other questions on SAT Reading ask you to define not just what a phrase, line, or series of lines says, but what it does, or what effect something like italics or extra quotation marks has on a sentence.
 These function questions may seem as if they're asking you to read the author's mind, which is a futile endeavor.
 Find out how to translate questions that seem to require psychic abilities into ones that you can actually answer!
 The examples in this article are not updated for the new SAT, but the tips are still applicable to the new SAT Reading section.

 Everyone should take a look at author technique questions, even if it’s just to get a look at how these questions are asked.
 For the completionist SAT Reading studier, we’ve included strategies focused on questions that ask about tone and mood.
 The examples in this article are not updated for the new SAT,but the tips are still applicable to the new SAT Reading section.

-You may have thought that analogy question disappeared entirely from SAT reading, but au contraire!
+You may have thought that analogy question disappeared entirely from SAT Reading, but au contraire!
 They are still there, just sneaky (and rare).
 If you want to make sure you've covered absolutely everything you need to know about SAT Reading, you'll need to learn how to deal with analogy questions in their current form.
 The examples in this article are not updated for the new SAT, but the tips are still applicable to the new SAT Reading section.

 The skills you need for SAT Reading are pretty different from those developed in your standard high school English literature class, but there is sometimes a little bit of overlap in terminology.
 If you aren’t fluent in what words like "metaphor," "anecdote," and "irony" mean, you’ll need to learn a few terms.

-Not all question types show up on the SAT Critical Reading section with the same frequency.
-Find out which are the questions you need to invest the most time in preparing for, and which you might be able to skip preparing for altogether.
+Not all question types show up on the SAT Reading section with the same frequency.
+Find out which are the questions you need to invest the most time in preparing for and which you might be able to skip preparing for altogether.

 SAT Reading Strategies and Tips

-Now that you understand the SAT Critical Reading section at a deeper level, the next step is to actually apply your knowledge and work on improving your skills.
-The guides I've linked to below will help you structure your SAT Reading practice, make sure your studying is on target, and that you're prepping in a way that will be reflected on test day.
+Now that you understand the SAT Reading section at a deeper level, the next step is to actually apply your knowledge and work on improving your skills.
+The guides I've linked to below will help you structure your SAT Reading practice and make sure you're prepping in a way that will be reflected on test day.

 If you're not going to use high quality materials for your SAT Reading practice, you're basically just throwing away your time.
-We've gathered for you a comprehensive list of all the SAT Reading practice tests out there (including links to free resources), which are the best, and which you should avoid at all costs.
+We've gathered for you a comprehensive list of all the SAT Reading practice tests out there (including links to free resources) and advice on which are the best and which you should avoid at all costs.

 When online resources aren’t always enough, students often turn to books to help with their SAT prep.
 But which books are the best for SAT Reading?
 How can you be sure?
 Be certain you're using the best resources available with our list in hand.

 Whew.
-That is a lot of information (if I do say so myself), but then again, there is a lot of information to process about SAT Reading if you want to do well.
-And of course, it's not enough to just read all these articles - even for SAT Reading, reading does not automatically boost your score.
+That is a lot of information, but then again, there is a lot of information to process about SAT Reading if you want to do well.
+And of course, it's not enough to just read all these articles—even for SAT Reading, merely reading does not automatically boost your score.
 After reading these articles, you have to take the next steps:

 - Go out and forage for high quality materials.
 First and foremost, this means practicing with real SATs, but it also means making sure you only use the highest quality SAT Reading practice material, like this guide (shameless plug).